 The Sunset Neurological & Psychiatry Group team customizes your carpal tunnel syndrome treatment based on how severe your symptoms are and the results of your NCS.

 Initially, they’ll usually go with conservative treatment like:

 If conservative care fails to ease your CTS symptoms, the team will refer you to a surgeon to discuss carpal tunnel release surgery.

 Early treatment of your carpal tunnel syndrome reduces symptoms and can prevent permanent nerve damage.
-Call Sunset Neurological & Psychiatry Group today or schedule your CTS appointment online.
+Call Sunset Neurological & Psychiatry Group today.